mautic/user-documentation/docs/campaigns/creating_campaigns.rst

 #.
 Optionally, you can set the following properties:

 -  **Category** - Choose a Category to assign your Campaign to.
 Categories help you organize your Campaigns.
 To learn more about creating and managing Categories, see :doc:`/categories/categories-overview`.
--  **Priority** - Choose a priority for your campaign.
-Campaigns with higher priority will be processed before campaigns with normal priority.
+-  **Priority** - Choose a priority for your Campaign.
+Campaigns with higher priority will be processed before Campaigns with normal priority.
 -  **Allow Contacts to restart the Campaign** - Click the toggle switch to allow Contacts to restart the Campaign if you're building a Campaign for a recurring message - for example birthdays, subscriptions - or transactional operations - for example activity notifications, updating data.
 Enabling this option allows Contacts to go through the same Campaign multiple times.
 -  **Published** - Click the toggle switch to publish or un-publish the Campaign.
 Ensure that you don't publish a Campaign until you're actually ready for it to go live.
 You can also schedule to publish or un-publish a Campaign at a future date by selecting a time and date.